The Climate for Art

 The headlines begin with the very first work, and so does the science.
 In case you overlooked debate over fracking and natural gas, including a proposed pipeline to Manhattan's west side, Tatana Kellner offers a litany of potential toxins in ground water, in alphabetical order.
 They descend as if from a ghostly teletype machine before dissolving into a tank of increasingly dense liquid.
 (Kellner has already bottled some of it, and so much for the choice between brand name and tap water.)
 Evelyn Eller turns melting glaciers into a foldout book, so that art and climate, including climate change and local ecosystems, evolve together in real time, much as for Josh Kline, "Coal + Ice," and contemporary Chinese architecture.
 Eve Andrée Laramée and Elena Costelian create visual and verbal maps of nuclear waste at Chernobyl and beyond.

 Now, others have brought "the machine in the garden" and a demanding nature to Storm King or to Soho, where Babs Reingold foretold "the last tree."
 Andrea Zittel and Tom Burckhardt, to name just two, has made an art of temporary shelters and sustainability, Elliott Green has found the beauty of abstract art in a changing planet, Rem Koolhaas has questioned its relevance, and Tara Donovan, too, has repurposed plastics as shimmering substance.
 This very fall, Adam Marnie ripped away a gallery's baseboard and personally restored it during the course of a show, just as galleries did in restoring drywall lost to flooding and to mold after Hurricane Sandy.
 Then Marnie pairs the geometry of absence with sculpture on the gallery floor.
-Already in 2006, the Center for Book Arts pondered "Mutilated/Cultivated Environments."
+Already in 2006, the Center for Book Arts pondered "Mutilated/Cultivated Environments," the kind that drove Helen Mayer and Newton Harrison to their Portable Orchard and survivalism.
 Now Central Booking brings its own 2009 exhibition of "Natural Histories" into the present.

 Where "Expo 1: New York" went for special effects and Drift goes for showy, high-tech solutions, this show maintains its focus—on the concrete, the personal, and the science.
 It defers where possible to works on paper and to artist books.
 Ilse Schreiber-Noll gives physical substance to environmental disaster, simulating spilled oil in dark pages of paint and sand.
 With Chacaltaya, Michelle Wilson uses layered cuts to transform a book into an endangered landscape, after Bolivia.
 Anne Gilman effaces her own words in pondering the distinction between balance and equilibrium.
 Florence Neal's side-by-side rubbings of dying trees become alternative representations of growth and death.